Type system¶

 }

-Maybe the best way to understand the regdef is to see the differences with the import:
+Maybe the best way to understand the regref is to see the differences with

-• import stops at the first match, and a compile error is generated if there is no match.
+regrefkeeps going to find all the matches, and it is possible to have a zero matchesimportstops at the first match, and a compile error is generated if there is no match or multiple matches.

 )